Query-Based Asymmetric Modeling with Decoupled Input-Output Rates for Speech Restoration: Training

-\paragraph{Proposed scaled log-spectral loss} Because the perceptual loss is restricted to 16 kHz and it is beneficial to guide spectral details to complement the looseness of perceptual loss, a previous work adopted an $\ell_1$ distance on the magnitude spectrum~\citep{FINALLY}.
+\paragraph{Perceptual loss} Following~\cite{FINALLY}, we incorporate a self-supervised learning (SSL)-based perceptual loss to stabilize adversarial training and encourage human-aligned quality.
+Specifically, extracting features from a pretrained SSL model for both the enhanced and clean waveforms, we minimize the mean-squared-error between these representations: given that $g_\theta(x)$ is output of restoration model $g_\theta(\cdot)$ with parameters of $\theta$. $\phi(\cdot)_{m,n}$ denotes the $m$-th element of $n$-th frame from its feature map.
+We utilize WavLM-conv~\citep{chen2022wavlm} as in the previous study~\citep{FINALLY}. \paragraph{Proposed scaled log-spectral loss} Because the perceptual loss is restricted to 16 kHz and it is beneficial to guide spectral details to complement the looseness of perceptual loss, a previous work adopted an $\ell_1$ distance on the magnitude spectrum~\citep{FINALLY}.
 However, because TF-Restormer operates directly on the complex spectrum, the model can be explicitly supervised on both real and imaginary components in addition to the magnitude.
 Therefore, when denoting the STFT of target signal $s$ by $S_{m,tf} = |S_{r, tf} + jS_{i,tf}|$ and that of model’s predicted signal $g_\theta (x)$ by $Y_{m,tf} = |Y_{r, tf} + jY_{i,tf}|$, we can extend to the complex domain as $\mathcal{L}_{\ell_1} (\theta) = \sum_{c\in\mathcal{C}}\alpha_c \cdot \mathbb{E}_{t,f} \left[|Y_{c,tf} - S_{c,tf}|\right]$, where $\mathcal{C}=\{r,i,m\}$ denotes the component index set and $\alpha_c$ are component weights.
-However, even with complex supervision, while some regions are relatively easy to predict and receive consistent gradients, severely degraded or missing high-frequency regions yield unstable gradients and drive the model toward oversmoothing, or averaging, effects~\citep{FINALLY}.
-To address this, we propose a \emph{scaled log-spectral loss} selectively emphasizing well-predicted regions while preventing poorly predicted regions from dominating: where $w_{tf}$ is scale factor that controls the relative scaling of gradient.
-The formulation $w\log(1+d/w)$ formulation ensures large gradients on smaller distance $d$ than $w$, preserving regions where phase and magnitude are already reconstructed well, while suppressing the influence of large deviations, avoiding the averaging common in $\ell_1$ or $\ell_2$ losses.
-For choosing the weight value $w_{tf}$, we observed that a distance $|Y_{c,tf} - S_{c,tf}|$ tends to be proportional to the scale of the corresponding source component $S_{m,tf}$.
-Therefore, $w_{tf}$ is empirically set to $E[S_{m,tf}]$ by averaging over the frames.
-We use $\alpha_m = 0.6$, $\alpha_r = 0.2$, and $\alpha_i = 0.2$.
-Finally, when combined with the perceptual loss, our proposed objective becomes where $\lambda_*$ denote loss weighting factors.
-Therefore, perceptual loss mainly focuses on largely deviated component while the scaled log-spectral more on well-predicted component, making them complementary to each other.
-For pretraining, we train the TF-Restormer with $\lambda_\text{p} = 100$ and $\lambda_\text{s} = 1$.